-Before I do so, I want to reiterate here the strong connection between the lungs and the guts.
-In Chinese medicine, the lungs and large intestine are connected through the Metal element.
-In Ayurveda, eating certain foods that are hard to digest, like dairy, have an impact on our respiratory mucus production.
-I see this connection over and over again in my clients and in myself.
-Foods that we have particular sensitivities to (an over-reaction of the immune system as a result of poor digestion of proteins) can cause excessive mucus production in our intestines, and by reflex (connected through the vagus nerve) cause excessive mucus production in the lungs and sinuses.
-I also experience this when I over eat or when I eat a meal with an incompatible combination of foods that is hard to digest.
-The body produces mucus to flush irritating things out of it more quickly, and so when foods irritate us, the guts produce mucus.
-Recognizing the connection between respiratory and gut mucus production helps us make smarter dietary choices for our lung and sinus health.
-I've found that keep a food journal can help track these connections.
+Firstly, I want to remind my readers that in many traditional healing systems there is a strong connection between the lungs and digestion.
+This is especially relevant for those of us with cystic fibrosis.
+In the Five Phase Theory of Traditional Chinese Medicine, the lungs and large intestine are connected through the Metal element.
+Similarly, in Indian Ayurveda, eating certain foods that are hard to digest, like dairy, have an impact on our respiratory and intestinal mucus production (called ama).
+I see this connection frequently in my clients and in myself.
+Foods that we have particular sensitivities to (i.e. an over-reaction of the immune system) can cause excessive mucus production in our intestines, and by reflex via vagus nerve connection cause excessive mucus production in the lungs and sinuses.
+I experience this when I overeat or when I eat a meal with a difficult-to-digest combination of foods.
+The body produces mucus generally to flush away irritants more quickly, and so when foods irritate us, the guts produce mucus.
+Recognizing the connection between respiratory and digestive mucus production helps us make smarter dietary choices for our lung and sinus health.
+I've found that keeping a food journal can help keep track of these connections.

-I will also mention that the first step to having good digestion is eating the right foods.
-Everyone digests differently and has different dietary needs, so the foods we eat need to be tailored to our particular bodies.
+I will also mention that the first step to having good digestion is eating foods suited to our personal needs and sensitivities.
+Every person digests differently and has different dietary requirements, so the foods we eat need to be tailored to our particular bodies.
 There is no "one size fits all" diet.
-I discuss this much more in depth in the rest of my website, so please browse to learn more.
+I discuss this much more in depth in my eBook on digestion.

-Carminatives are a class of herbs that assist with gas, bloating, nausea, delayed gastric emptying, and intestinal spasms, among other things.
-They contain volatile oils that are usually spicy and aromatic, and these have a counter-irritating effect that causes relaxation of the smooth muscles in our stomach, intestines, and gallbladder and pancreatic ducts.
-When we have gas and bloating, what often causes pain is the spasming and griping of the muscles of our stomach and intestines as they try to move the gas down and out of our intestines through the rectum (farting).
-So carminatives can help relax these spasms to help the gas pass more easily.
+Carminatives are a class of medicinal herbs that assist with gas, bloating, nausea, delayed gastric emptying, and intestinal spasms.
+They contain volatile oils which are often spicy and aromatic.
+These essential oils have a counter-irritating effect which cause relaxation of the smooth muscles in our stomach, intestines, and the gallbladder or pancreatic ducts.
+When we have gas and bloating, what often causes pain is the spasming and griping of the muscles of our stomach and intestines as they try to move the gas down and out through the rectum (i.e. flatulence).
+Carminatives can help relax these spasms to let the gas pass more quickly and easily.

-Sometimes the inflammation in our guts can get really bad and cause diarrhea, pain, and even trigger inflammation in other parts of our bodies.
-There are some digestive herbs that I consider to be "topical" anti-inflammatories (that is, topical to our gut tissue when drunk).
-One of the best anti-inflammatory herbs that I know of is meadowsweet leaf and flower.
-It is somewhat astringent, so it's great for loose stools and diarrhea, and it is aromatic (so a little carminative) and tastes great in tea.
-It also contains methyl-salicylates which are strongly anti-inflammatory (salicylic acid, that is aspirin, was originally derived from the methyl-salicylates in willow bark and meadowsweet leaf).
-It's great in tea and tincture.
+Sometimes the inflammation in our guts can cause diarrhea, pain, and even trigger inflammation in other parts of our bodies.
+There are some digestive herbs that I consider to be "topical" anti-inflammatories (that is, topical to our gut tissue when we ingest them).
+One of the best anti-inflammatory herbs for the guts is meadowsweet leaf and flower.
+It is somewhat astringent, so it's great for loose stools and diarrhea, and it is aromatic (a little carminative).
+It tastes great in tea.
+Meadowsweet also contains methyl-salicylates which are strongly anti-inflammatory (salicylic acid, which is aspirin, was originally derived from the methyl-salicylates in willow bark and meadowsweet leaf).